adaltas/node-csv-docs/src/md/parse/options/cast.md

 * Since: 2.2.0
 * Related: `cast_date`, [`info`](/parse/options/info/), [`on_record`](/parse/options/on_record/) &mdash; see [Available Options](/parse/options/#available-options)

 The `cast` value is expected to be a function that receives context-rich information.
 The function has full control over a field.

+## Usage

+The `cast` user function is called with 2 arguments: the field `value` and the `context` object.
+The user function may return the value as-is or any other value including `null` and `undefined`.

 The [`test/option.cast.coffee`](https://github.com/adaltas/node-csv/blob/master/packages/csv-parse/test/option.cast.coffee) test provides insights on how to use it and its supported functionalities.
+It returns the first column untouched, converts the second column to an integer and return a new string from the third column's value.

+`embed:packages/csv-parse/samples/option.cast.js`

 ## Context

-The `cast` function is called with 2 arguments: the field `value` and the `context` object.

 The `context` object exposes the following properties:
 * `column` (number|string)